jkrn/3D_JavaScript/README.md

 # 3D_JavaScript

+This project consists of several web-based 3D visualizations with JavaScript.

+Three.js is used for the 3D visualization.

-Different 3D JavaScript examples are in the folders "visualizer_obj", "functionplot" and "cubes".
+The visualizations are in the folders "visualizer_obj", "functionplot" and "cubes".

-For the 3D visualization the library Three.js is used.

 ![alt text](https://github.com/jkrn/3D_JavaScript/blob/main/images/functionplot.png?raw=true)